 Women, queer, trans and nonbinary protagonists abound in Birdverse.
 Lately I’ve been writing quite a few autistic characters as well.

 There is also a unique magical system in this world: magical geometry.
 It is not our geometry, but it uses concepts from both phonology and geometry.

 Here’s what is available and/or what I am working on right now:

 “Held Close in Syllables of Light” (novelette, Beneath Ceaseless Skies): YA with three queer teens on a trading quest gone awry.

 “I will show you a single treasure from the treasures of Shah Niyaz” (poem, Goblin Fruit) – many women work together to create the greatest treasure ever woven, even though they know what fate awaits it.
 (Rhysling Award nominee; third place Rhysling award winner in the long poem category).

-“The Book of How to Live” (novelette, forthcoming – announcement soon) – Efronia Lukano is a commoner without magic.
+“The Book of How to Live” (novelette, forthcoming, Start a Revolution) – Efronia Lukano is a commoner without magic.
 Will her brilliant inventions gain her student status at the university?
 Hint – not really.
-She goes with a bunch of queer revolutionaries instead. (academia, neuroatypicality, class struggle, revolution, very many queer women).
+She goes with a bunch of revolutionaries instead. (academia, neuroatypicality, class struggle, revolution, very many queer women).

-“Two and Five Syllables” (who knows how long this will be).
+“Two and Five Syllables” (either a novella or a novel, argh).
 This one continues the story of Dedéi, the young autistic person from “Geometries of Belonging,” who runs away from their abusive family and Has Adventures while also dealing with very many speech and motor difficulties.
-It’s fun!
+Follow their adventures on Patreon!